 Before comparing stacked vs unstacked insurance coverage, it helps to clarify the terms.
-Stacked insurance is one method to increase the coverage for underinsured and uninsured motorist bodily injury.
-Approximately 20 states allow stacking of car insurance coverage, so if you want to exercise this option, then you need to review whether your state allows it and if there are any limits of coverage that may arise as a result.
+Stacked insurance is one method to increase the coverage for injuries caused by an underinsured or uninsured motorist.
+Approximately 20 states allow the stacking of car insurance coverage, so if you want to exercise this option, then you need to check if your state allows it and if there are any limits in coverage that may arise as a result.

 Stacked coverage can only apply if there is more than one car covered.
 By stacking insurance, you can take advantage of increased underinsured and uninsured motorist bodily injury coverage for all cars under your policy.

 Auto insurance stacking is the combining of coverage for underinsured and uninsured motorist bodily injury if you have multiple cars.
 By combining coverage, you are able to substantially increase your insurance company’s payment limits should you be involved in an accident with an uninsured motorist.
 For example, if you had $50,000/$100,000 coverage and decided to exercise the stacking option for a second car, stacked coverage for both cars would be $100,000/$200,000 (existing coverage times two cars).
 With three cars, the coverage would increase to $150,000/$250,000 and so forth for additional vehicles.

 With multiple cars on a policy, you do not have to stack the coverage.
 As in the above example, each car would be covered at $50,000/$100,000 individually.
 No matter how many cars you have on the policy, the amount of coverage for each one stays the same.
 The benefit to this is that it will save you money on premiums as stacking carries a heavier fee.
 However, if you were to try to increase the coverage level of each car to the amount the stacked coverage would be, you'd find it more expensive and more complicated than stacking.

 When Is Stacking Allowed?